CommerceTeam/commerce/Documentation/BreakingChanges/Since6/Index.rst

 ---------------

 Ccvs::validateCreditCard now respects the parameter of the super method.
 To be able to check with a checksum please use Ccvs::validate instead
+FolderRepository::initFolders order introduced in 5.0 is now the default and no fallback handling will be available anymore.

 Renamed classes